ninjasitm/laravel-social-auth/README.md

 ##### Prepare your user model

-Implement SocialAuthenticatable interface

-Add UserSocialite trait to your User model
+Implement `SocialAuthenticatable` interface and add `UserSocialite` trait to your User model:

 ```php
 namespace App\Models;